-- (a) 45% of the combined accumulations attributable to the funding vehicle(s) under your retirement plan; or - (b) 90% of the CREF and TIAA Real Estate accumulation attributable to participation under this Plan for Retirement Loan (RL) loans, or - (c) 90% of your TIAA Annuity accumulation attributable to participation under this Plan for a Group Supplemental Retirement Annuity (GSRA) loan. - No loan in an amount less than \$1,000 will be granted to any Participant for any single loan.

-• A Participant can have 1 home loan and 2 general purposes loans, for a total of 3 loan(s) currently outstanding from the Plan.
-However, if this loan limitation exceeds three, and your loan is an RPL loan, you may not have more than three loans at any one time.

-• Loan refinancing is not permitted.

-3. ACCOUNT RESTRICTIONS.
-With regard to loans made pursuant to this loan policy (subject to the investment arrangements), the following rules apply:

-- Loans may only be made from accounts attributable to:

-- Unmatched Pre-tax Elective Deferrals

-- Rollovers from other plans
+- (a) 45% of the combined accumulations attributable to the funding vehicle(s) under your retirement plan; or - (b) 90% of the CREF and TIAA Real Estate accumulation attributable to participation under this Plan for Retirement Loan (RL) loans, or - (c) 90% of your TIAA Annuity accumulation attributable to participation under this Plan for a Group Supplemental Retirement Annuity (GSRA) loan. - No loan in an amount less than \$1,000 will be granted to any Participant for any single loan. - A Participant can have 2 loan(s) currently outstanding from the Plan.
+However, if this loan limitation exceeds three, and your loan is an RPL loan, you may not have more than three loans at any one time. - Loan refinancing is not permitted. - 3.
+ACCOUNT RESTRICTIONS.
+With regard to loans made pursuant to this loan policy (subject to the investment arrangements), the following rules apply: - Loans may only be made from accounts attributable to: - Pre-tax Elective Deferrals - Matching contributions - Nonelective contributions - Rollovers from other plans

-- Mandatory employee contributions

-4. EVIDENCE AND TERMS OF LOAN.
-The Plan Administrator will document every loan in the form of a promissory note signed by the Participant for the face amount of the loan, according to the following:

-• Any loan granted or renewed under this policy will bear a reasonable rate of interest.
+- 4. EVIDENCE AND TERMS OF LOAN.
+The Plan Administrator will document every loan in the form of a promissory note signed by the Participant for the face amount of the loan, according to the following: - Any loan granted or renewed under this policy will bear a reasonable rate of interest.